Fatima421/InternationalBusinessMen/README.md

 ### 📱 UI
 7. **ViewModel** → This is the part of your code that prepares the data for the View to display.
 It might take the data about a task from the UseCase, format it, and make it ready to display in the View.
 8. **View** → It is the part of your code that actually displays the user interface.
 The View takes the data from the ViewModel.

+The ViewModel communicates with the UseCases and the DataSourceProtocol to get the data it needs, and then prepares it for the View to display.